 Follow-ups after the event are essential in order to get the most out of the job fair.
 The job fair is meant to connect clients and candidates.
 The next step is taking those relationships that were formed during the event and turning them into job offers.

 A New Wave of Staffing

-Planning a virtual job fair is certainly different then an in-person one.
+Planning a mass virtual job fair is certainly different then an in-person one.
 There are many factors to think about and consider, however, virtual fairs can be just as effective as in-person ones, as long as you are fully committed and invested in it.
 The most important part is knowing what you want to get out of the virtual fair and formatting it to accommodate your goals.
-Virtual job fairs are a “new wave” of staffing and are here to stay.
+A mass virtual job fair is now part of the “new wave” of staffing and it is here to stay.
 So, how will you reinvent the job fair?

 Corban OneSource is a Mid Market Human Resource Outsourcer or HRO for companies of 75 to 6,000 employees.
 Are you looking to outsource the core HR functions of Payroll, Benefits Administration and HR Support?
 Find out more here.